ericyxchen2003/ericyxchen2003/README.md

 #### 🔎 My field of interest ...
 - Pure Mathematics❤️‍🔥.
 Perhaps I will continue  to study complex analysis.
 - Probability Theory😍.
 - Computer Science🤔.
-I have primarily focused on studying mathematics in the past, and I hope to apply the knowledge I have gained through computer science.
-Additionally, I find computer science itself to be incredibly fascinating.
+I have mainly focused on studying mathematics in the past, and I hope to apply the knowledge I have gained through computer science.

 #### ✨ Fun Fact ...
 - I ~~am~~was proficient at playing the piano🎹, but I haven't practiced for many years.